Svensk2137/kodi-fcast-receiver/README.md

 ### Known Issues

-* **Audio/video sync drift** — After a long pause or during extended playback (roughly 40+ minutes), the audio stream can begin skipping seconds intermittently, breaking A/V sync.
-This might be related to an open Kodi issue (xbmc/xbmc#22625).
-Still needs more investigation.
+* **Audio/video sync drift** — After a long pause or during extended playback (roughly 40+ minutes), the audio stream can begin skipping seconds intermittently and video stream starts going faster than usual to catch up, breaking A/V sync.
+This issue occurs on other add-ons too.
+This might be related to an `inputstream.adaptive` issue or a Kodi issue (see: xbmc/xbmc#22625).

 ## Configuration